fizzbee-io/website/content/design/tutorials/quick-start.md

 {{% /fizzbee %}}

 When you run this spec, you'll see an error.
-The generated trace for liveness is not the shortest at this moment.
-But if you open the error graph, and scroll to the bottom right, you will see, there is a possibility that two servers might choose each other and form a partition to gossip, and so the information about some server do not reach some others.
+The generated trace for liveness is rather long, but if you open the error graph and scroll to the bottom right you should see a scenario where two servers choose each other, forming a partition.
+This prevents state information from reaching some servers.
-That is because, even though all servers are gossiping as we marked them fair, we didn't specify how they should select the server to communicate with.
+This is because, even though all servers are gossiping as we marked them fair, we didn't specify how they should select the server to communicate with.
 Specifically this line.

 ```python